Section-IG/DataDrop/README.md

 Discord bot built with Discord.JS for Section IG guild.

-The following environment variables must be filled in a `templated.env` file.
+The following environment variables must be filled in a `.env` file.
 This file is used when building the container to generate a production-ready .env file.
 ```dotenv
 DISCORD_TOKEN=